Writing Your First Win32 Application with C++

 • Register the class

-• Call CreateWindowEx( ) to create the window
+• Call CreateWindowEx() to create the window

-• Write the main event loop (covered in the next tutorial)
+• Write the main event loop

 And here’s an example of a sample application: